matovic5/neuro_mine/README.md

 <br>- Generate response predictions from new predictors use an existing model

 *Constraint:*
-<br>- Data must be continuous in time, and time must be monotonically increasing
+<br>- Within episodes, data must be continuous in time, and time must be monotonically increasing

 Predictor and Response File Requirements:
 <br>- FIle type is .csv with any kind of delimiter